The mystery in Gaia DR3 triples: occurrence rates, orientations, and eccentricities of wide tertiaries around close binaries: Discussion

 The lack of the peaks around $0^\circ$ and $180^\circ$ in the observed $v$-$r$ angle distribution (blue) in Fig.~\ref{fig:vr-sim} suggests that the orbits of the wide tertiaries do not preferentially align with their inner eclipsing binaries.
 Furthermore, as discussed in Sec.~\ref{sec:vr}, the wide tertiaries are consistent with isotropic orientations relative to inner binaries.
 Therefore, these results suggest that the orientations of tertiaries are more co-planar at tertiary separations of a few AU \citep{Borkovits2016}, and change to isotropic at $\sim10^3$\,AU.

-The observed $v$-$r$ angle distribution of wide tertiaries around eclipsing binaries seems to suggest that there is no enhancement at $i_m=39.2^\circ$.
-However, the difference between the observed (solid blue) and the simulated distribution (dashed black) can be explained by that (1) the $i_m$ distribution in reality is not single-valued; or (2) the actual eccentricity distribution is different from the assumed thermal eccentricity distribution.
+The difference between the observed (solid blue) and the simulated distribution (dashed black) can be explained by that (1) the $i_m$ distribution in reality is not single-valued; or (2) the actual eccentricity distribution is different from the assumed thermal eccentricity distribution.
 Furthermore, the Kozai-Lidov mechanism may not necessarily cause a strong peak in the mutual angles when the octupole effect is present \citep{Naoz2012,Naoz2014}.
 Therefore, we cannot draw a strong conclusion about whether the observed $v$-$r$ angle distribution agrees or disagrees with the Kozai-Lidov mechanism.

 \cite{Naoz2014} show that the eccentric Kozai-Lidov mechanism does not significantly change the eccentricity distribution of tertiaries, consistent with our findings that the wide tertiaries around these close binaries are similar to typical wide binaries at similar separations (Fig.~\ref{fig:alpha}).
 Furthermore, our results show that wide tertiaries around close binaries often have sufficiently high eccentricities where the octupole effect is dynamically important.